Chicago Sketch Fest

-The Chicago Sketch Comedy Festival (or SketchFest) is an annual nonprofit sketch comedy festival held in Chicago's Lakeview neighborhood at Stage 773 (1225 W Belmont Ave).
-This is the world's largest sketch festival, featuring 160 sketch groups (totaling over 1,000 performers) in roughly 180 shows throughout the festival's two-weekend run.
+The Chicago Sketch Comedy Festival (or SketchFest) is an annual nonprofit sketch comedy festival held in Chicagos Lakeview neighborhood at Stage 773 (1225 W Belmont Ave).
+This is the worlds largest sketch festival, featuring 160 sketch groups (totaling over 1,000 performers) in roughly 180 shows throughout the festivals two-weekend run.
 This year, SketchFest organizers are projecting an audience of over 11,000 patrons.
 Past SketchFest sponsors include Burt's Bees, Uber, Red Bull, Chipotle and Whole Foods, though many local businesses team up with Stage 773 in order to make SketchFest happen.

-The fourteenth installment will take place January 8–18, 2014.

 The idea for SketchFest was born in October 2001, when Chicago teacher/director Brian Posen wanted to create a venue to showcase the city's best sketch comedy troupes and provide a venue for up-and-coming troupes, all free from financial burden.
 A theater was leased and sketch groups from around Chicago were invited to perform at no cost.
 The festival opened in January 2002, and ran for 7 weeks.
 Over 30 sketch comedy groups performed, nearly 2000 patrons attended.

 Building on the success of the first festival, the Chicago Sketch Comedy Festival became an annual event.